Society of Teen Scientists launched in November 2025. The organization is new, but the expertise behind it is not.

 Dr. Samsonau has spent over a decade in research education: training 100+ students at NYU, building and directing research labs at one of the top US high schools, and publishing peer-reviewed work on research methodology.
 Our advisors each bring decades of experience from institutions like Thomas Jefferson High School and Princeton Plasma Physics Lab.

-We built SoTS to make this methodology accessible beyond a single school or university program.
+We built SoTS to bring this methodology beyond a single school or university program.

 Early members get to influence how SoTS develops and participate in a unique organization that aims to achieve something never attempted before.